rdUdacity-FSND/Log-Analysis/README.md

 Anonymous Contributor — 1023 views
 ```

 ### 3. On which days did more than 1% of requests lead to errors?
 The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser.
-(Refer back to this lesson if you want to review the idea of HTTP status codes.)

 #### Example: